 Area 232 is located on the southeastern fringe of the innermost part of the temple precinct.
 It is also referred to as Army Camp since it formerly housed an Egyptian military stronghold.
 After the army left the area in 2015, its archaeological examination began in the autumn of the same year.
-Based on PETRIE’s plan of the temple, the discovery of the mud-brick enclosure wall of the so-called “High Sand” was expected/anticipated.
+Based on PETRIE’s plan of the temple, the discovery of the mud-brick enclosure wall of the so-called “High Sand” was expected.
 The excavation of the area soon showed vast layers of industrial soil and elements of domestic mud-brick architecture.
 A workshop area of the 4th – 2nd century BC was discovered.
 Field work focused on the stratigraphical sequence of the area.
 So far, three different strata can be distinguished: several layers of debris were identified as stratum A. Below, stratum B showed different components of mud-brick architecture: many broad walls – up to one meter wide – could eventually be identified as the foundations of minor variants of the contemporary tower houses, initially carrying the weight of the upper floors.
 Furthermore, the domestic area had open courtyards and several round mud-brick structures of varying diameter, which probably served as silos.
-The layout of the southern trench resembled that of a building with the same kind of broad walls framing an inner room.
+The layout of the southern trench resembles that of a building with the same kind of broad walls framing an inner room.
 Inside this room, three tiny furnaces – two built of mud-bricks and one outlined with pottery sherds – were observed.
-Their exact use is not clear yet.
+Their original use is not yet clear.

-Furthermore, a stone paved pathway in the northeastern precinct of the site belongs to the stratum and provides evidence for the re-use of limestone slabs, which initially may have belonged to the temple precinct or its necropolis.
+Furthermore, a stone paved pathway in the northeastern precinct of the site belongs to the stratum and provides evidence for the reuse of limestone slabs, which initially may have belonged to the temple precinct or its necropolis.
 Thanks to Hans-Christoph NOESKE’s numismatical dating of coins, stratum B can be dated to the 2nd century BC.
 The excavation of this mid-Ptolemaic stratum produced many remarkable finds, such as two bronze statues of the god Harpocrates, a wooden scribal palette adorned with a hieroglyphic new-year’s inscription and various faience amulets.